Financial-Times/fticons/contributing.md

 ### Technical:

 1. Icons must be SVG v1.1
 1. Icons must not contain any ClipPaths.
-This is because the conversion of SVG to PNG in v1 of the Image Service does not work if ClipPaths are present.
 1. Icons must have been run through an SVG compression service (such as [SVGOMG](https://jakearchibald.github.io/svgomg/))
 1. Icons must have been tested with the [Responsive Image Service](https://www.ft.com/__origami/service/image/v2/docs/url-builder)'s SVG -> PNG conversion.
 [How do I do this?](#how-to-test-an-icon-with-the-image-service)
 1. Icons must have been tested with the Image Service's tinting option.
 [How do I do this?](#how-to-test-an-icon-with-the-image-service)
 1. Icons should have a bounding box of 1024.
-This is because of a quirk with both versions of the Image Service, whereby a conversion from SVG to PNG will be very blurry if the _source_ SVG has a small viewBox.
+This is because of a quirk with the Image Service, whereby a conversion from SVG to PNG will be very blurry if the _source_ SVG has a small viewBox.

 ### Naming conventions: